2023 Most Popular Allied Health Professions Associate Degree Schools in Michigan

 Allied Health majors at LCC take out an average of $23,634 in student loans while working on their Associate Degree.

-Full Allied Health Professions at Lansing Community College Report
+Read full report on Allied Health Professions at Lansing Community College

-Henry Ford College landed the #6 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
-Located in the city of Dearborn, Henry Ford College is a public school with a fairly large student population.
+With a ranking of #6, Henry Ford College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
+Located in the city of Dearborn, Henry Ford College is a public college with a large student population.

 Women make up 91% of the allied health majors at the school.